If you love the vintage look, try adding these DIY Halloween blocks to your decor. They are very easy and can be used to display candles.

 I cut all my paper down into 3 ¼ x 3 ¼ inch squares and then rounded the corners or cut them with pinking shears.

 At this point I’m always tempted to just leave them as they are but I never can resist adding the images.
-So I just Mod Podged my squares to the sides and top of the blocks – I didn’t even have to worry much about wrinkles or bumps as they only add to the texture.
-I quick top-coat of Mod Podge and then, when dry, a polycrylic spray sealer and that’s all there is to it.
+So I just Mod Podged my squares to the sides and top of the blocks.

-Do you love these Halloween blocks?
-Then your next step needs to be a visit to these 20 Mod Podge Halloween craft tutorials.
-Enjoy!
+Did you enjoy this Halloween craft for adults?
+Then your next step needs to be a visit to these other Halloween tutorials.
+I hope you enjoy!